alt-ctrl-code/home/CONFIGURATION.md

 <a name="notseparate">Not A Separate Concern</a>
 -----------------------------------------------

-For our purpose, we are going to define of application configuration as static or immutable contextual information that is provided on application bootstrap.
+For our purpose, we are going to define application configuration as static or immutable contextual information that is provided on application bootstrap.

 > __Definition:__ application configuration is static or immutable contextual information that is